mp5ka5/aes128_design_comparison/README.md

 The *aes_inv_cipher_top* and *aes_cipher_top* are open source from website.

 The *Aes128Word* runs enryption flow and most operations inside uses 32-bit data, not the full 128-bit data.
-Since the input/output data is limited to only 32 bits, it requires more clock cycles to load key and plaintext and requires some cycles to output a full ciphertext.
-The strategy to reduce design size by this little change with a pre-computed input does not provide a good result.
-This Fmax does not improve as well.
+The strategy to reduce design size does not provide a good result.
+This Fmax has no improvement.

-The *Aes128DecPipe* is a fully pipelined architecture for decryption computation.
-This design can pop one plaintext per clock after pipe is filled so the throughput is the best and the size is much larger than others.
+The *Aes128DecPipe* is a fully pipelined architecture for decryption which means the throughput is the best and the size is much larger than others.

-The *Aes128EnDeV2* is a design trying to merge encryption and decryption into one design so many resource can be shared somehow.
+The *Aes128EnDeV2* is a design trying to merge encryption and decryption in one therefore some resource can be shared.
+Some architecture improvement of modules results a very long computing cycle.
+Low Fmax and long cycles comes out the worst performance.

+The *ProcElemAes128V3* combines pros of previos designs and targets to be the most compact AES module.
+Though the computing cycle is long, the size is extremely small and is capable to be executed at very high clock rate.
 <br/>
 ![](Fig2.png)
 <p align="center">